 3. After clicking on the Settings icon, a window will appear which offers various fields, each of which is explained below:

-iii.
-Authority: This is the Issuer URL used to login to the IdP.
+v.
+Meta Address: This is the Metadata URI used to login to the IdP.
 Enter here the URL of the App that you created in Okta.

 A notification will appear stating Portal Information Updated Successfully.

 4. On the Portal Settings > Apps > Single Sign-On screen: